What is Reverb Effect in Audio Mixing and how do we Apply it?

 There are various techniques for using reverb.
 Some producers tend to put more reverb on sounds with transients.

-When you add reverb to a compressed sound (one that doesn’t have transients), you overload it.
+When you add reverb to a compressed sound (one that does not have transients), you overload it.

-Sounds with transients have some space between them, and that space is filled by the reverb.
+Sounds with transients have some space between them and we use the reverb to fill that space.

 The role of reverb is to fill the space between notes, giving a special atmosphere.